What is the ROI of AI for a financial advisory firm

 The break-even point

-For most firms, the install pays for itself in the first 60 days through Meeting Prep alone.
-Everything after that — the content engine, the lead scorer, the compliance check, the touch-point engine — is upside.
+For most firms, the implementation pays for itself in the first 60 days through Meeting Prep alone.
+Everything after that, the content engine, the lead scorer, the compliance check, the touch-point engine, is upside.